Additional details about NESRGB version 4.

 |Wire up the palette switch.
 There are multiple ways to wire this switch depending on desired result.
 See the palette switch detail page.|

-to choose a position for the switch that does not let it collide
+careful to choose a position for the switch that does not let it

 Older version of the kit were supplied with a four position slide switch.
 Some creativity is required to mount this one.

-The official Super Nintendo SCART cable will not work unless it is
+used.
+The official Super Nintendo SCART cable will not work unless

 Japanese RGB 21 cables mat also be used but may require repair as they suffer from leaky capacitor problems.